moaazsidat/react-native-qrcode-scanner/README.md

 propType: `element`

-Pass a RN element/component to show it when the camera is inactive for `cameraTimeout` (another props) milliseconds.
-If the `camearTimeout` is 0 or not specified, this prop will never be used.
+Pass an RN element/component to show it when the camera is inactive for `cameraTimeout` (another prop) milliseconds.
+If the `cameraTimeout` is 0 or not specified, this prop will never be used.

 #### `flashMode`